fac18/chefup_app/README.md

 ### Things we've learnt

-- wesBos esLint is not easy to set up with create-react-app
+- wesbos esLint is not so easy to set up with create-react-app
-- a getRequest from AirTable reads empty rows as null and receives undefined when trying to request
+- a getRequest from AirTable reads empty rows as null and receives undefined when making a getRequest
-- .includes() is case sensitive
+- .includes() is cAsE sEnsItiVe

 ---